 With that in mind, FLEXO Magazine put a single question to the Forum 2018 pre-conference planning team: “When it comes to purchasing equipment, where do I begin in the new market scenario?”
-That question is the basis for a two-hour session on Sunday, May 6 at 9:30 a.m. at Flexographic Technical Association’s Forum 2018.
+That question is the basis for the two-hour session which begins at 9:30 a.m. on Sunday, May 6 inside Indiana Ballroom E of the Indianapolis Marriott Downtown.
 Planning and executing capital expenditures is one component of Forum’s central theme, “Bringing It All Together: Synchronizing Processes, People & Potential.”

 Buying tips will come from printers, press manufacturers and a prepress software developer.
 Digested down, here is a sampling of what they have to say.

 Today, customers are looking to printers for innovation, not just printing expertise!
 Innovation in products, processes and materials is expected.
 Business is earned through bringing value.
 It is difficult to win profitable business by simply participating in a bidding process, or just being a “print” supplier.

 Printers need to set themselves apart.
 They need to be equipped to handle unique applications with state-of-the-art tools that provide an advantage over the competition and add new capability to the market.
 Even with the right tools, expectations are high and execution from start to finish becomes critically important to delivery beyond those expectations, maintaining relationships and maximizing profit.
 This takes knowledge, resources and technology.